stringbean/scala-sbt.org/src/paradox/developing-sbt/coding-guidelines.md

 The typeclass pattern with pure traits might ease maintaining binary compatibility more so than subclassing.

-#### Avoid case classes, use sbt-datatype
+#### Avoid case classes

 Case classes involve code generation that makes it harder to maintain binary compatibility over time.
+@ref[sbt-datatype][Sbt-Datatype] should be used instead.

 #### Prefer method overloading over default parameter values

-Default parameter values are effectively code generation, which makes them difficult to maintain.
+Default parameter values are effectively code generation which makes them difficult to maintain.

 ### Other public API matters